nedjs/dev-proxy/README.md

 ```
   Usage: dproxy [options] <remote_host>

   Runs a local server which servers static content.
-If content does not exist or requests are made to the server which do not resolve to static content then the request is resolved using a remote server as specified.Requests are attempted to be resolved in the following
-order REGEX -> MAP -> LOCAL -> REMOTE
+If content does not exist or requests are made to the server which do not resolve to static content then the request is resolved using a remote server as specified.Requests are attempted to be resolved in the following order REGEX -> MAP -> LOCAL -> REMOTE

   Options:

-    -h, --help                  output usage information
     -V, --version               output the version number
+    -t, --test                  I added some local stuff not checked in, feature flag!
-    -p, --port <port>           Port for local server to run on - defaults to 3333
+    -p, --port <port>           Port for local server to run on - defaults to 3333 (default: 3333)
     -s, --secure                Add support for HTTP->HTTPS secure connection - defaults to false
-    -d, --dir <path>            Server directory - defaults to ./
+    -d, --dir <path>            Server directory - defaults to ./ (default: ./)
+    --cors                      Forcably overwrite CORS headers when XHR requests are detected.
+This will always allow full access to requested domai.
+    --handler <path>            Javascript proxy handler file, use template: module.exports = { onRequest: function(request, response) {}, onResponse: function(request, response) {} } (default: null)
     -z, --compress              Add support for compression - defaults to true
     -r, --regex <expression>    Sends requests to the proxied domain if they match the expression without looking locally
     -m, --map <remote>,<local>  Maps a remote request to a local path.
-May be specified multiple times.
+Remote path is expected to be a glob matching, eg: (static/*.txt).May be specified multiple times.
 If the local path is relative then it will be resolved to the <dir> param.
-Remote paths are not required to specify a leading '/' to be matched.
+Remote paths are not required to specify a leading '/' to be matched. (default: )
     -l, --logLevel [level]      Logging levels are as follows: 0=off 1=all 2=messages 4=REGEX 8=MAP 16=LOCAL 32=REMOTE.
 Levels are bit masked so you can use any combination.
-EG: 14=messages,REGEX,MAP - Defaults to 46 which is everything but LOCAL
+EG: 14=messages,REGEX,MAP - Defaults to 46 which is everything but LOCAL (default: 46)
     --no-color                  Removes color from the output
+    -h, --help                  output usage information
 ```

 ### Basic command: